Joe Biden Gave 1.5% of Income to Charity in 2019; Trump Gave Entire Salary to Government

 The Bidens released several years of their tax returns ahead of the first presidential debate on Tuesday, on the heels of a New York Times story on Sunday that claimed Trump had paid no net taxes in some recent years due to business losses.
 (The Times noted that Trump had paid millions to the U.S. Treasury but rolled that forward to future tax years.
 It also found no evidence of any links to Russia, as Democrats had long claimed, nor any links to other media-fueled conspiracy theories.)

-The Bidens’ adjusted gross income was $985,233.
-They gave $14,700 in 2019.
-The charities to which they gave were: Northern Virginia Community College Educational Foundation ($1,200); and St. Joseph on the Brandywine , where the Bidens’ son, Beau, is buried ($2,000); Westminster Presbyterian Church ($1,500).
+The charities to which they gave were: Northern Virginia Community College Educational Foundation ($1,200); St. Joseph on the Brandywine, where the Bidens’ son, Beau, is buried ($2,000); and Westminster Presbyterian Church ($1,500).
 They also list $10,000 in contributions from “Giacoppa Corp,” one of the S-corporations the Bidens use for some of their income (thereby avoiding Medicare and Social Security taxes).

-The Bidens have a history of paltry giving.
+The Bidens have been criticized in the past for paltry giving, though they gave more in recent years.
 In 2008, ABC News reported that they had given only $369 per year, on average, for the previous decade.
 They had never given more than $995 in any given year.

 They gave more after Biden left office and found new, lucrative opportunities.
 Forbes reported last year:

 Joe Biden and his wife donated just $70,000 to charity in the two decades leading up to 2017, per their tax returns.
 But when their earnings skyrocketed in 2017, so did their giving.
 That year they handed more than $1 million, or about 9% of their income, to 26 charities—including their family’s Beau Biden Foundation for the Protection of Children ($150,000) and the Joseph Biden Foundation ($100,000).